vitabaks/docs/docs/overview/architecture.md

   }}
 />

+### How it works

-Users define the desired cluster topology, configuration, and maintenance actions in the Console UI.
-The Console API validates requests, stores the desired state in the Console DB, prepares the inventory and variables, and delegates execution to the Automation container.
+1. Users define the desired cluster topology, configuration, and maintenance actions in the Console UI.
+2. The Console API validates the request, stores the desired state in the Console DB, prepares inventory and variables, and delegates execution to the Automation container.
-Autobase Automation provisions infrastructure when needed, installs and configures PostgreSQL, sets up high availability, applies configuration changes, scales clusters, and performs maintenance operations.
+3. Autobase Automation provisions infrastructure when needed, installs and configures PostgreSQL, sets up high availability, applies configuration changes, scales clusters, and performs maintenance operations.
-Results, logs, metadata, and execution status are written back to the Console DB and displayed in the UI.
+4. Results, logs, metadata, and execution status are written back to the Console DB and displayed in the UI for monitoring and troubleshooting.

 #### Components: